MioQuispe/ice.ts/README.md

 ## 📣 Feedback

-We're constantly improving Crystal based on your feedback.
+We're constantly improving ICE based on your feedback.
 Don't hesitate to open an issue or contribute to the project!

 ## 📄 License

-Crystal is open-source software licensed under the MIT license.
+ICE is open-source software licensed under the MIT license.